 - Garnish - mint leaves, pomegranate seeds, edible flowers, papaya or kiwi cut in a zig zag pattern

 Step 1 - Start with a "Filler Fruit" Take a look at each photo.
 A simple fruit plate always starts with a base to build upon.
 Chopped pineapple, cantaloupe or honey dew melon are your best options.
 You could also use watermelon cubes or wedges if it's in season, but be careful if making your fruit tray too far in advance as your watermelon can get your platter pretty watery.
-Sometimes I add bowls of yogurt and granola like in the photo below.
+Sometimes I add bowls of yogurt and Homemade Almond Spiced Granola like in the photo below.
 Add the bowls right away, you can fill them later.

 Step 2 - Make Something Curve Around your filler fruit, you want to form some curving lines.
 I like using orange or kiwi slices.
 You could also use peach slices and form them into a curve.